 Guide to Graduate Departments of Sociology.
 1997; 1980-

 This annual work published by the American Sociological Association is intended to serve as a central resource for faculty, current and prospective students, advisors, higher education administrators, and individuals interested in learning about sociology graduate departments in the U.S., Canada, Great Britain, Hong Kong, Israel, and Singapore.
-Entries are listed alphabetically y institution and separated by country/region-specific sections.
+Entries are listed alphabetically by institution and separated by country/region-specific sections.
 Indexes of faculty, PhDs awarded in the previous school year, and special programs follow the main text.
-The most current edition is in SSHEL Reference; older editions are in Main Stacks.
+The most current edition is in the SSHEL Reference Non-circulating Collection; older editions are in the Main Stacks.

 Research guides provide suggestions for finding and using information.
 Writing guides can help manage and create citations, develop a research plan, and write specific types of articles or papers.
 For more guides to research methods, see the online SSHEL guide: Research Methodology – Social Sciences and Health.